 300 Plates 2021

 300 Plates will be online again in 2021.
 We are so grateful for all the support you have shown Art Access and all our artists in this crazy year!
-If you are interested in participating as an artist in 300 Plates, just fill out one of the forms below.
 If you have any questions, email firstname.lastname@example.org.